mike14747/strat-ratings-guide/docs/instructions.md

     -   '#' after their name means S
     -   neither of the above after their name means R

-Once the data is in the proper format and gets added to: **/data/multi_team_hitters.xlsx**, save the file, then save it as: **/data/hitter_ratings.csv** because the upload only supports csv files.
+Once the data is in the proper format and gets added to: **/data/multi_team_hitters.xlsx**. **UPDATE**: as of 2024-02-02, it's no longer necessary to then save the file as .csv.
+The new parser now works with .xlsx files.

 Now the whole file can get uploaded from the **Upload Multi-Team Hitter Data** page.
 This process will truncate the current **multi_team_hitters** table in the database and replace it with the new file's data.